SolaceProducts/pubsubplus-connector-mule-docs/doc/user-guide.md

 * Consume: consumes a single guaranteed message from an endpoint (Solace queue)
 * Request-Reply: a blocking operation that sends a message to a topic or queue (configurable) and waits for a response on an automatically created temporary topic or queue
 * Ack: acknowledges receipt of a guaranteed message
-* Recover Session: perform session recover when the AckMode#MANUAL is opted while consuming the message
+* Recover Session: perform session recover when consuming an unacknowledged Message

 </br>